-26 Delegation by Commission in relation to unconscionable conduct and consumer protection
+26 Delegation by Commission of certain functions and powers

-- (1) The Commission may, by resolution, delegate any of its functions and powers under or in relation to Parts IVA, V, VC and VI and any of its powers under Part XII that relate to those Parts, to a staff member of the Australian Securities and Investments Commission within the meaning of section 5 of the Australian Securities and Investments Commission Act 2001. - (2) The Commission must not delegate a function or power under subsection (1) unless the Chairperson of the Australian Securities and Investments Commission has agreed to the delegation in writing.
+- (1) The Commission may, by resolution, delegate: - (a) any of its functions and powers under or in relation to Parts VI and XI and the Australian Consumer Law; and - (b) any of its powers under Part XII that relate to those Parts or the Australian Consumer Law:

+to a staff member of the Australian Securities and Investments Commission within the meaning of section 5 of the Australian Securities and Investments Commission Act 2001.

+(2) The Commission must not delegate a function or power under subsection (1) unless the Chairperson of the Australian Securities and Investments Commission has agreed to the delegation in writing.